kentucky-fried-kernel/kfs/docs/TESTING.md

 God I wish it were that simple.
 The main issue is that the `test` crate depends on the standard library, which we do not have access to here.
 Simply using `#[test]` in a `no_std` enviroment will give you the error: `can't find crate for 'test'`.

-What one could do is build tests for a target with `std` and run them on a machine with an OS, but this would not allow testing for low-level kernel things like whether the GDT is set correctly, only high-level logic.
+What one _could_ do is build tests for a target with `std`, and run them on a machine with an OS.
+This would however not allow testing for low-level kernel stuff like whether the GDT is set correctly.

 Luckily, creating our own `test` crate is not that hard.

 ## Creating our own `test` crate

 The first thing we need to do is tell `rustc` to stop yelling at us, and let us cook.
-In order to communicate that, we will have our own test runner, we add the following attributes to our [lib.rs](/src/lib.rs) and/or [main.rs](/src/main.rs):
+In order to communicate that we have our own test runner, we add the following attributes to our [lib.rs](/src/lib.rs) and/or [main.rs](/src/main.rs):

 ```rust
 // /src/main.rs